Date and time

 - Normal registration open: 1st April 2026

-- Registration deadline for paper and poster presenters, panel contributors and discussants: 19th May 2026
+- Registration deadline for paper presenters, panel contributors and discussants: 19th May 2026

 The Regional Studies Association’s Annual Conference 2026 is set to take place in partnership with the School of Business, Economics and Law at the University of Gothenburg, Sweden.
 This four-day event will bring together leading academics, policymakers, and researchers to share insights, perspectives, and the latest findings in regional studies, economic development, policy, and planning.
 With participants from around 55 countries, the conference will welcome both seasoned experts and emerging scholars to the stunning city of Gothenburg.